Township-of-Clearmount/Municipal-Council/LEGISinfo/By-laws/B-1 Town Charter.md

 ### Section 504 - Judicial Authorizations
 The Court has the authority to issue warrants for the arrest of individuals and for the search of property in accordance with law.
 Judges may set conditions for the execution of warrants, including time limitations and requirements for law enforcement to announce their presence, unless otherwise specified in the warrant.
 The Court must maintain a record of all warrants issued, including the nature of the warrant, the date of issuance, and the basis for probable cause.

-## Article VI - District Attorney
+## Article VI - Town Attorney

-### Section 600 - Functions of the District Attorney
+### Section 600 - Functions of the Town Attorney
-It is an essential function of the District Attorney to:
+It is an essential function of the Town Attorney to:
 <br>(a) Prosecute such offenses of the Town as they deem appropriate;
 <br>(b) Protect and safeguard the civil rights and other protections afforded to residents of the Town;
 <br>(c) Employ persons in aid of their functions and supervise litigation done by them, and organize their office’s components;